 6. As otherwise necessary to fulfill our obligations under our agreements.

-9. Documentation.
+12. Documentation.

 a.
 Statements.
-You will be able to review your transactions and statements through your Spruce Electronic Account, accessible via the Spruce app or by logging in at www.SpruceMoney.com.
+You will be able to review your transactions and statements through your Spruce Electronic Account, accessible via the Spruce App or by logging in at www.SpruceMoney.com.
 You will get a monthly account statement, which may be a combined statement for your Spending Account and your Savings Account.
 Your statement will be deemed delivered on the date it is made available to you in your Spruce Electronic Account.

 b.
 Receipts.
 You can get a receipt at the time you make any transfer of at least $15 to or from your Spending Account using an ATM or point-of-sale terminal.
 You may need a receipt in order to verify a transaction with us or the merchant.

-10. Lost or Stolen Cards; Unauthorized Transactions.
+13. Lost or Stolen Cards; Unauthorized Transactions.

 a.
 Contact Customer Service Immediately.
 If you believe your Card or Access Device has been lost or stolen, call: 855-977-7823, or write: Customer Service, PO Box 10170, Kansas City, MO 64171.
 You should also call the number or write to the address above if you believe a transfer has been made without your permission.